conorbmurphy/galvanizereference/README.md

 Use this block to run code if the .py doc is called directly but not if imported as a module: if __name__ == ‘__main__’:
     [Code to run if called directly here]

+There’s a package called flake8 which combines pep8 (the style guide) with flake (with code introspection, eg flagging calling a variable you didn’t define).
+You should be able to install this for Atom

+#### Common Errors ####

+Here are some common errors to avoid:

+* `AttributeError`: Thrown when you call an attribute an object doesn't have
+* `ZeroError`: Thrown when dividing by a zero

 ---